 Exceptional costume built home located in highly sought after Tadlock Plantation.
 1st floor features beautiful hardwoods, large formals, spacious family room with vaulted ceiling, fireplace & natural light.
 Fully equipped gourmet kitchen with granite counters, SS appliances and tons of cabinet space.
 1st floor master suite, large 2nd floor bonus room, Jack & Jill suite & huge walk-up attic great for storage!
 Relax in the screened-in porch overlooking private 2 acre lot.
 Great location, must see property!

-Avail 6/16 -Large, spacious partially furnished 4 bedroom home in Wakefield!
+Avail now!
+Large, spacious 4 bedroom home in Wakefield!
 Formal living room, formal dining, large wide-open kitchen w/ breakfast area & opens to huge family room w/ built-ins & fireplace (decorative-only).
 Laundry rm on 1st floor.
 Nice large sunroom overlooking family rm & deck.
 1st flr master suite w/ hardwoods, 2 nicely sized bedrooms up - one w/ private bath & another full bath in hall.
-2nd floor carpet (not stairs) being replaced w/ hardwoods.
+New hardwood flooring on stairs and 2nd floor!
 Small pet may be considered

 In December 1770, Joel Lane successfully petitioned the North Carolina General Assembly to create a new county, resulting in the formation of Wake County.
 The county was formed from portions of Cumberland, Orange, and Johnston counties.
 The county gets its name from Margaret Wake Tryon, the wife of Governor William Tryon.
 The first county seat was Bloomsbury.
 Raleigh was chosen as the site of a new state capital in 1788.
 It was officially established in 1792 as both the new county seat and the new state capital.
 The city was named in 1792 for Sir Walter Raleigh, sponsor of the Colony of Roanoke.
 The “Lost Colony” is commemorated at the Fort Raleigh National Historic Site on Roanoke Island, North Carolina.